Contributions: Allison Adair

 Daniel Callahan is an associate professor of music at Boston College.
 His first book manuscript, The Dancer from the Music, explores the use of music in American modern dance.
 His article on John Cage and Merce Cunningham, “The Gay Divorce of Music and Dance,” appears in the Journal of the American Musicological Society.
 He previously taught at Columbia University, where he received his Ph.D., and the University of Chicago, where he was a Mellon Postdoctoral Fellow.
 He will work on his second book project, Conducting Oneself, exploring the choreographies and identities of orchestra conductors who challenge the maestro stereotype as a 2019-2020 Fellow at the Radcliffe Institute of Advanced Study at Harvard University.

-Mary Thomas Crane is the Thomas F. Rattigan Professor of English and Director of the Institute for the Liberal Arts at Boston College.
-She is the author of books and articles on early modern English literature and is the author of Framing Authority: Sayings, Self, and Society in Sixteenth-Century England (Princeton University Press, 1993), Shakespeare’s Brain: Reading with Cognitive Theory and Losing Touch with Nature: Literature and the New Science in Sixteenth-Century England (Johns Hopkins University Press, 2014).
+Mary Thomas Crane is the Thomas F. Rattigan Professor of English and director of the Institute for the Liberal Arts at Boston College.
+She works on early modern English literature and is the author of Framing Authority: Sayings, Self, and Society in Sixteenth-Century England (Princeton University Press, 1993), Shakespeare’s Brain: Reading with Cognitive Theory (Princeton University Press, 2000), and Losing Touch with Nature: Literature and the New Science in Sixteenth-Century England (Johns Hopkins University Press, 2014).
 She has taught the Enduring Question course “Revolutionary Media: How Reading Changes Us.”

 Contributions: Hanne Eisenfeld